Pavlo-Orhunov/Coffee/readme.md

-# This landing page is designed on a basis of a template kindly provided by Evhen Andrikanych.
+# This landing page is designed on a basis of a template kindly provided by Yevhen Andrikanych.
 HTML CSS JS, FIGMA.<br>

 ## Made after taking a free YouTube course.
 Template from Patreon.<br>